pahund/fang-growl-style/README.md

 This is a bit tricky and takes some trial and error: you move your labels to the correct position in the notification box by adding lots of new lines and spaces.

+_Important_: Give the Fang action the "magic" title `fang-cheat-sheet` &mdash; otherwise a plain notification layout is used instead of the Fang keyboard layout background.

+## Normal Notifications in Keyboard Maestro

+If you want to trigger a normal Growl notification from KM without Fang keyboard layout background, simply use any other title than `fang-cheat-sheet` for your Growl notification action.

+I find it lame that Keyboard Maestro does not allow you to use custom icons for your notification, so I made the layout of the non-Fang notification so that the first line of the notification message's body text is used as icon.

+This way, you can put an Emoji in the first line (e.g. a ringing bell 🔔 for alerts or a pile of poo 💩 if something goes awry).

+Remember that you can trigger the Emoji palette in Mac OS X with the key combination Control+Command+Space.

+If you don't want an Emoji icon, leave the first line of your message body blank, otherwise it will look quite broken.